SAP-samples/openui5-fhir-sample-app/README.md

 To host the built application, execute `npm run serve:dist` after building the application and open a browser on http://localhost:8000/index.html.

+## Support

+Do you've any questions?
+Don't hesitate to raise a [new issue](https://github.com/SAP-samples/openui5-fhir-sample-app/issues/new/choose).

+This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

+## Known Issues

+The list of current issues is available [here](https://github.com/SAP-samples/openui5-fhir-sample-app/issues).

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.